 Subject matter preparation requirements are governed by state legislative action and approval of the California Commission on Teacher Credentialing.
 Requirements may change between catalogs.
-Please consult with your departmental credential advisor for current information.
+Please consult with your department credential advisor for current information.

 Types of Credentials